 - Page Title – By far, the most important element of your page is the title tag.
 Learn how to optimize your title tags and you’ll increase the ranking and click-through rate to your blog posts in the search engine result pages (SERPs) significantly.
 Keep it under 70 characters.
 Be sure to also include a robust meta description for the page – under 156 characters.

-- Post Title – While your page title can be optimized for search, your post title in an h1 tag can be a compelling title that draws attention and attracts more clicks.
+- Post Title – While your page title can be optimized for search, your post title in an h1 or h2 tag can be a compelling title that draws attention and attracts more clicks.
+By using a heading tag, you’re letting the search engine know it’s a critical section of the content.
 Some blogging platforms make the page title and post title the same.
 If they do, you don’t have an option.
 If they don’t, though, you can take advantage of both!

 - Imagery – a picture is worth a thousand words.
 Providing an image or video in your post feeds the senses and makes your content much more powerful.
 As your content is shared, images will be shared with it across social sites… choose your images wisely and always insert the alternative text with an optimized description.
 Utilizing a great post thumbnail and the appropriate social and feed plugins will increase the likelihood that people will click through when shared.